nim-lang/website/jekyll/_posts/2021-10-01-this-month-with-nim.md

 Multi-threading can be a headache.
 Especially when it’s so difficult to organise and efficiently communicate between your worker threads.
 Most of the time you end up with a data-racey unsafe hot mess.
 Why does it have to be so difficult to safely pass reference objects between threads with some level of determinism?
 Locks are cumbersome; you have to consider all the possibilities of dead-locking and friends!

 Do you wish there was some **simple** and **flexible** solution to your multi-threaded nightmare?

 Say hello to this loo-natic: Loony.
 Loony is a lock-free (no dead locks!) multi-producer multi-consumer leak-free FIFO queue!
 Don’t be concerned by the details of having to distribute work between threads using multiple queues when you can use loony.

-Loony can handle up to **32, 255** consumer and **64, 610** producer threads lock-free (default is 512/1025; see README for details).
+Loony can handle up to **32,255** consumer and **64,610** producer threads lock-free (default is 512/1025; see [README](https://github.com/nim-works/loony/blob/main/README.md) for details).

 Any ref object can be passed through loony.
 The API?
 Dead simple: